-Single permits data actually covers most permits issued for work under national and European law, but also permits issued for other reasons where the holder has the right to work.
+Data on single permits cover most permits issued for work under national and European law, but also permits issued for other reasons where the holder has the right to work.

-Single permits statistics are collected from 2013 onwards and are broken down by reason, by type of decision (first permit, changed status, renewed), and by duration.
+Statistics on single permits are collected from 2013 onwards and are broken down by reason, by type of decision (first permit, changed status, renewed), and by duration.

 At the end of 2013, the EU Single Permit Directive had been transposed by Bulgaria, Germany, Estonia, France, Croatia, Latvia, Luxembourg, Poland, Portugal, Slovakia and Sweden.
 During 2014, the Directive was transposed by Czechia, Italy, Cyprus, Hungary, Malta, the Netherlands, Austria, Romania and Finland, while during 2015 it was transposed by Greece, Spain, Lithuania and Slovenia.
-Belgium has not yet transposed the Single Permit Directive and Denmark, Ireland and the United Kingdom are not taking part in the Single Permit Directive.
-Therefore, at most (depending on the reference year) the data of 24 of the 28 Member States contribute to the EU totals presented in the first section of this article.
+Belgium transposed the Single Permit Directive more recently and delivered the data (for 2019) for the first time.
+Denmark and Ireland are not taking part in the Single Permit Directive.
+Therefore, at most (depending on the reference year) the data of 25 of the 27 Member States contribute to the EU totals presented in the first section of this article.
 Consequently, the developments over time reported in this article reflect to some extent the progressive transposition of the Single Permit Directive by the EU Member States.

-About 1.8 milion single permits were issued in the EU in 2013 (the start of the time series).
-This number increased during the following two years reaching its peak in 2015, at 2.9 million.
-During 2016, the number of single permits decreased and in 2017 it levelled off at 2.6 million (see Figure 1).
+About 2.9 million single permits were issued in the EU in 2015.
+This number decreased slightly during the following three years (2016-2018), levelling off at around 2.6 million.
+In 2019 the number of single permits increased again and accounted for 3.0 million, only to come back to 2.7 million in 2020 (see Figure 1).

-The increasing trend observed during the period from 2013 to 2015 was mainly driven by the new Member States implementing the Single Permit Directive (as specified above), while the development between 2015 and 2017 was influenced more by the evolution of two sub-categories of single permits: a) renewed single permits that represented over 50 % of the total number of single permits issued every year; b) first single permits that increased their share in the total number of permits to 32.9 % in 2017 (see Table 1).
+The development between 2015 and 2020 was mainly influenced by the evolution of two sub-categories of single permits: a) renewed single permits that represented over 50 % of the total number of single permits issued every year; b) first single permits that successively increased their share in the total number of permits, reaching 37.9 % in 2020.

 EU Blue Cards issued to highly qualified non-EU citizens

 Based on the EU Blue Card Directive adopted in 2009, the EU Blue Card is a work and residence permit for non-EU/EEA nationals for the purpose of highly qualified employment.
 The EU Blue Card provides comprehensive socio-economic rights and a path towards permanent residence in the EU.
 Applicants should present a valid work contract or a binding job offer for highly qualified employment with a duration of at least one year in the EU Member State concerned.
 The standard period of validity of the EU Blue Card is between one and four years.
-Denmark, Ireland and the United Kingdom are not subject to the EU Blue Card Directive and as such the data of 25 of the Member States contribute to the EU totals presented in the second section of this article.
+Denmark and Ireland are not subject to the EU Blue Card Directive and therefore the data of 25 of the Member States contribute to the EU totals presented in the second section of this article.

 Citizens of India were granted the highest number of EU Blue Cards in the EU

-In 2017, share of first EU Blue Cards reached 23 % of all first permits granted to highly-skilled workers
+EU Blue Cards as first permits: in 2020, the share of first EU Blue Cards reached 20 % of all first permits granted to highly-skilled workers

 Source data for tables and graphs

-Since 2008 reference year, Eurostat collects statistics on residence permits on three main topics: 1) first permits 2) change of reason permits and 3) all residence permits valid at the end of the year.
+Since the 2008 reference year, Eurostat has collected statistics on residence permits on three main topics: 1) first permits 2) change of reason permits and 3) all residence permits valid at the end of the year.
 Newer, complementary data collections were implemented based on specific EU Directives.
 These new statistics — relating to employment reasons — were gradually introduced:

 - In 2012, a separate data collection specifically on EU Blue Cards was introduced.
-Denmark, Ireland and the United-Kingdom are not subject to the EU Blue Card Directive.
+Denmark and Ireland are not subject to the EU Blue Card Directive.

 - The single permits data collection was introduced in 2013 pertaining mainly to the simplified procedure of issuing residence permits.
-First permits counted in the single permit data collection refers to those first permits which follow a simplified procedure and give the right to work.
-Belgium has not yet transposed the Single Permit Directive and Denmark, Ireland and the United Kingdom are not subject to the Single Permit Directive.
+First permits counted in the single permit data collection refer to those first permits which follow a simplified procedure and give the right to work.
+Belgium has not yet transposed the Single Permit Directive and Denmark and Ireland are not subject to the Single Permit Directive.